SlightlyHappy/slightlyhappy/README.md

 ## 💡 What Drives Me

-I thrive on solving problems that *actually matter*—whether that's optimizing complex systems, understanding human behavior through data, or architecting solutions that scale.
+I thrive on solving problems that *actually matter* - whether that's optimizing complex systems, understanding human behavior through data, or architecting solutions that scale.
 I'm a continuous learner who's taught myself to code and leverage technology to amplify problem-solving capabilities.

 ---